theoremreach/slate/source/index.md

 # Integration Guide

-## Load and Map Data
+## Mapping

-You will need to load and map all of the available data in order to properly talk to the API.
+The first step of integration is to load and map our data to your system.
+This will ensure your system is able to properly communicate with our API.

-## Set Up and Monitor a Campaign

 # Countries